munaimpro/e-ticketing-system/README.md

 ## 📔 Description
 This is a Laravel-based bus e-ticketing system designed to streamline bus travel bookings.
 The system features a user-friendly interface built with HTML, CSS, Bootstrap, and JavaScript, allowing passengers to easily search for available routes, select seats, and book tickets online.
-The backend utilizes the robust Laravel framework for efficient data management, secure payment processing, and seamless integration with third-party services (if applicable).
+The backend utilizes the robust Laravel framework for efficient data management and secure authentication with Sanctum.
 This system aims to provide a convenient and efficient solution for both passengers and bus operators, enhancing the overall travel experience.<br/><br/>

 ## 💡 Technology
 - Frontend Language: HTML, CSS, JavaScript
 - Backend Language: PHP
 - Database: MySQL
 - Frontend Framework: Bootstrap
-- Backend Framework: Laravel<br/><br/>
+- Backend Framework: Laravel
+- Authentication: Laravel Sanctum<br/><br/>

 ## 💻 Contributor
 - <a href="https://github.com/munaimpro">Munaim Khan</a><br/><br/>